Key Takeaways

 How Much Workers' Comp Insurance Do I Need in Rhode Island?

-Rhode Island requires all employers with one or more employees to carry workers' compensation insurance.
+Rhode Island requires all employers with one or more employees to get workers' compensation insurance.
 This coverage helps protect businesses while ensuring workers receive medical care and wage replacement if they suffer job-related injuries or illnesses.

-Businesses operating without required coverage face fines up to $1,000 for each day of noncompliance, and company officers could face misdemeanor charges.
+Unless they qualify for an exception from workers' comp coverage, businesses operating without required coverage face fines up to $1,000 for each day of noncompliance, and company officers could face misdemeanor charges.
 However, some categories are exempt from obtaining workers' compensation:

 minusSign icon